 - a joint meeting with your academic department or NHS care team to look at your support needs

-- referral or signposting to other Student Services teams or University departments, such as the Disability Service.
+- referral or signposting to other Student Support teams or University departments, such as the Disability Service.

 We offer support at all stages of a student’s journey, including pre-arrival, returning from suspense, and transitioning to placement or to life after university.